massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/media/01-event-grid-events-to-endpoint.md

     dotnet new console --framework net8.0
     ```

-1. Run the following commands to add the **packageAzure.Messaging.EventGrid** package to the project, and also the supporting **dotenv.net** package.
+1. Run the following commands to add the **Azure.Messaging.EventGrid** package to the project, and also the supporting **dotenv.net** package.

     ```bash
-    dotnet add packageAzure.Messaging.EventGrid
+    dotnet add package Azure.Messaging.EventGrid
     dotnet add package dotenv.net
     ```